-Beyond 700 metres, it is necessary to select series resistance 3 phase Longline heating cables, which have the capability to extend to, for example, 5km.
+Beyond 700 metres, it is necessary to select series resistance 3 phase Longline heating cables, which have a capability to, for example 5km.

 For very long pipe runs, e.g. >10km from a single electrical supply point, there was, until recently, no alternative to the Skin-Trace, skin-effect heating system.
 However, Heat Trace's new continuous metal extrusion facility has enabled Longline systems to heat up to 50km of pipe from a single electrical feed point.